Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Wake Forest and its opponents have scored at least 57 points -- this matchup's point total -- only two times this season.
+- Wake Forest has combined with its opponents to put up more than 58.5 points only one time this year.

-- Syracuse has combined with its opponents to score more than 57 points in two games this season.
+- Syracuse's games have gone over 58.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 68.8, is 11.8 points greater than Saturday's over/under.
+- Saturday's over/under is 10.3 points lower than the two team's combined 68.8 points per game average.

-- These two squads combine to surrender 39 points per game, 18 fewer than this contest's over/under.
+- This contest's over/under is 19.5 points more than the 39 these two squads combine to surrender per game this season.

 Wake Forest Stats and Trends